mbhillrn/wcurgui/README.md

 ![MBCore Dashboard](docs/images/1.Full.Front.Dash.png)

 - Interactive world map of YOUR node's actual connected peers
+- No accounts, no external services requiring signup, runs locally!
+- Real-time with automatic (and optoinal) updates of software and maintained geolocation database
 - Zero config - just point at bitcoind
 - Dashboard supports all 5 protocols (IPv4, IPv6, Tor, I2P, CJDNS) with color-coded network indicators
 - Geolocation supported on public internet protocols (Ipv4, Ipv6)
 - Connect, disconnect, and ban peers directly from the dashboard
 - Mempool info with real-time stats
 - Live Bitcoin price with persistent price move indication
-- No accounts, no external services requiring signup, runs locally
 - Lightweight single script install
-- Real-time with SSE updates
 - Two-column layout with sidebar, finite world map, and unified settings
 - Scrollable peer list with color-coded connection types and network text
-- Clickable recent updates to fly to peer locations on the map
+- Click peer to zoom directly to location on the map!
-- GeoIP database with one-click update from GitHub
+- GeoIP database with one-click server update directly from Github repo (now without even leaving the map!)

 **Requires:** Bitcoin Core (`bitcoind`) installed and running on your system.